Grandparents, Stepparents & Psychological Parents Rights

-An increasing number of men and women are raising children who are not their biological children, whether they are step-parents, psychological parents or grandparents.
+An increasing number of people are raising children who are not their biological children, whether they are step-parents, psychological parents or grandparents.
 They have strong bonds with these children before a divorce, separation or break up of an unmarried couple, and seek to maintain that connection for the sake of the children's well-being after the break up.

 Portland Parental Rights Attorney